kumarpriyanshu09/yelp-restaurant-review-analysis/README.md

 ## Files

-*   `pythonproject__dataexploration&preproccessing-9.md`: Contains all of the preprocessing analysis
+*   `pythonproject__dataexploration&preproccessing-9.md`: Contains all of the preprocessing analysis and data exploration
-*   `images/`: Folder containing images and visualizations of trends, distributions, and sentiments.
+*   `pre processing/`: Folder containing images and visualizations of trends, distributions, and sentiments.
-*  `nlp_outputs`: (Optional) Contains the various text output of n-grams and topic modelling.

 ## Technologies Used